ruuda/pris/roadmap.md

 * Implement anchors and adjunction.
 * Support loading svg images.
 * Extend the syntax with unary negation.

-## Near-term

 * Add syntax for multiline string literals.
 * Write a custom lexer to support comments.

+## Near-term

+* Take proper font metrics into account for text bounding box.
 * Add support for Opentype features (smcp, onum).
 * Extend the syntax to support string prefixes, define what they mean.